My Husband’s First Furniture Makeover

 Rolling Primer onto Dresser

-Then it was time to prime.
+Then, it was time to prime.
 We used BIN shellac based primer that my wife got tinted grey-ish.

 ((I’ve never been able to get the paint department to tint BIN for me, but this time they agreed to try.
 It may not be the prettiest color ever, but they tinted it darker, and that was good enough for me.))

 There was more texture than I wanted when it dried, so I sanded the texture out a little bit.
-But I sanded back down too far and into the wood.
-Another newbie mistake! haha
+But I did it down too far and into the wood.
+Another newbie mistake! haha You should also remember these five furniture makeover mistakes to avoid for a successful DIY project.

-Then I repeated the process of vacuuming and using a tack cloth to clean up all the dust.
+Then, I repeated the process of vacuuming and using a tack cloth to clean up all the dust.

-And then this time, when I sanded the texture down, I sanded it by hand with 220 grit sandpaper because I was worried I would sand through the primer again.
+And then this time, when I sanded the texture down, I did it by hand with 220 grit sandpaper because I was worried I would go through the primer again.
+Learn about the best sandpaper for furniture painting here.

 I was able to control how much I sanded so much better than before!
 And then I cleaned it all off again.

-I thinned paint out by about 10% and filtered it through the paint filter like Natalie says to do.
-Then I put the red 4mm tip on the HomeRight paint sprayer and tested out the spray.
+I thinned it out by about 10% and filtered it through the filter like Natalie says to do.
+Here are more detailed guides on how to thin paint for a sprayer and how to thin paint for a Wagner sprayer if you have this model.

+Remember, this is my first time really using a sprayer to paint furniture, and I was actually pretty nervous!
 Just ask Natalie how many questions I kept asking her throughout this whole process!
 Haha

-So I got started spraying the 1st coat and it took some getting used to, but by the end of the first coat, my confidence was growing.
+So, I got started applying the first coat, and it took some getting used to, but by the end of it, my confidence was growing.
+Here’s what it looked like while it was still wet.

 Priming Top of Dresser